-Module name Model United Nations Module name in English/French Model United Nations / Model United Nations Level of qualification/degree Master (UNI) program hosting the module master (e.m) Module number 82-500-4.44-H-0415 Responsible faculty Faculty of History and Social Sciences (GGF) Module coordinator Brummer, Klaus Credit points (ECTS credits) 10 Skills Knowledge of the unique selling points of simulation-based teaching methods in the field of international relations.
-In-depth knowledge of the history and structure of the United Nations (UN) and the professional practice of diplomats in the context of the UN.
+Module name Model United Nations Module name in Model United Nations / Model United Nations English/French Level of qualification/degree Master's module/ MA International Relations (MIB) program hosting the module iviastei s module/ ivia international Relations (iviib) Module number 88-030-MIB20-H-0921 Responsible faculty Faculty of History and Social Sciences (GGF) Module coordinator Prof. Dr. Klaus Brummer Credit points (ECTS credits) 10 Skills 1.
+Knowledge of the unique selling points of simulation-based teaching methods in the field of international relations.
+2. In-depth knowledge of the history and structure of the United Nations (UN) and the professional practice of diplomats in the context of the UN.
 3. Skills of comparative analysis of the real functioning of UN bodies and their simulated practice in the framework of MUN.
-4. Enhanced skills of empirical as well as simulated reconstruction and differentiated evaluation of diplomatic negotiation processes 5.
+Enhanced skills of empirical as well as simulated reconstruction and differentiated evaluation of diplomatic negotiation processes 5.
 Enhanced skills of formal as well as substantive correct elaboration and modification of official speeches, position papers and draft resolutions 6.
-Advanced skills in strategic argumentation and negotiation 7.
-In-depth foreign language and intercultural skills Contents/Topics United Nations: History, structure and functioning of the UN (especially General Assembly and Security Council) Opportunities and shortcomings of the UN and corresponding reform considerations Field reports and memoirs of diplomats Case Studies on Successful and Failed Negotiation Processes in the UN Security Council MUN Simulation: MUN as a subject of scientific investigation Rules and strategies for simulating debates, negotiations and votes in UN bodies English vocabulary in the field of diplomacy Working and position papers and draft resolutions participation None Teaching or examination language English Teaching and learning methods/ Seminar (SE) (2 hours per week) types of courses On-site block seminar (2 hours per week) ECTS awarding criteria Assessment graded with at least "sufficient": portfolio during the semester Required participation in a MUN simulation to acquire the listed skills five to seven.
-Workload/allocation of ECTS credits within the module Face-to-face/independent study: 5.5 ECTS credits Portfolio: 3 ECTS credits Participation in on-site block seminar: 1.5 ECTS credits Module grade Assessment Applicability to other degree programs /course admittance
+Advanced skills in strategic argumentation and negotiation Combonto/Tomico 7.
+In-depth foreign language and intercultural skills Contents/Topics United Nations: • History, structure and functioning of the UN (especially) General Assembly and Security Council) Opportunities and shortcomings of the UN and corresponding reform considerations Field reports and memoirs of diplomats Case Studies on Successful and Failed Negatiation Case Studies on Successful and Failed Negotiation Processes in the UN Security Council 1 roocsses in the cit occurry country MUN Simulation: MUN as a subject of scientific investigation Rules and strategies for simulating debates, negotiations and votes in UN bodies English vocabulary in the field of diplomacy Working and position papers and draft resolutions • None participation Figure Teaching or examination language English Teaching and learning methods/ Seminar (SE) (2 hours per week) types of courses On-site block seminar (2 hours per week) ECTS awarding criteria Assessment graded at least "sufficient": Portfolio during the semester; Required participation in a MUN Workload/allocation of ECTS simulation to acquire the listed skills five to seven. credits within the module Face-to-face/independent study: 5.5 ECTS credits Portfolio: 3 ECTS credits S. Callo Willim the module Participation in on-site block seminar: 1.5 ECTS credits 10 ECTS credits = 300 hours Module grade Assessment Applicability to other degree programs /course admittance programs recurse auffillance

-Course rotation Winter or summer semester Subjects involved Political Science: International Relations Remarks There are costs for the planned on-site block seminar (participation in a MUN simulation).
+Course rotation Winter semester Subjects involved Political Science: International Relations Remarks There are costs for the planned on-site block seminar (participation in a MUN simulation).
 A place cannot be guaranteed by the module coordinator.